 So you’re interested in Invisalign?

 Our teeth aren’t always perfect.
 When teeth come in crooked, typical treatment involves the use of dental braces or orthodontic retainers.
-However, the metal components of these devices can often be irritating or even painful, and many patients find that braces and retainers are visually unappealing.
+However, the metal components of these devices can often be irritating or even painful, and many patients find that braces are visually unappealing.
 But with Invisalign technology, correcting the alignment of your teeth becomes painless and stress-free.
 Invisalign by Align Technology was created in 1998 and has been used by General Dentists and Orthodontists in over 45 countries to treat more than 1.5 million patients.
 Suitable for both adults and teen patients, Invisalign treatment consists of a wearing a set of transparent retainers, fabricated from BPA-free plastic, which is perfectly smooth to ensure that the mouth is not irritated while the retainers are worn.
 The aligners are made from a digital impression of patients’ teeth, tailoring each retainer to the exact shape of their mouths.
 Aligners are worn for approximately two weeks, with each aligner completing a phase in the treatment process.
-Acknowledging that each Invisalign patient is unique, correctional treatment time for adults is about one year, while treatment time for teenagers is comparable to treatment time for braces.
-When applied by your General Dentist or Orthodontist, Invisalign technology is discrete and barely visible, allowing you to pursue your daily life with no interruption—and to achieve amazing results in a relatively short period of time.ushing and flossing your teeth.
+Acknowledging that each Invisalign patient is unique, correctional treatment time for adults can vary depending on severity of alignment issues.
+When applied by your General Dentist or Orthodontist, Invisalign technology is discrete and barely visible, allowing you to pursue your daily life with no interruption—and to achieve amazing results.

 Invisalign for Teens